 - So if the problem you face is that you’re trying to download the music, but it stops here’s how to fix this problem.
 1. Go to Settings 2.
 Scroll down until you see Music 3.
 Scroll down until you see the word “Downloads” 4.
 Tap Optimize Storage and turn it on and then choose 1 GB for 200 songs.
 There you go!

 - I changed the region/country to the USA with my actual Apple ID.
-Then opened Music app, and to my surprise, it worked fine!
+Then I opened the Music app, and to my surprise, it worked fine!
 Just remember to answer “No” when asked to sign for the free trial of “three months for free.”
 Once I said NO, I can play my music-yeah!
 After a few hours, I changed that setting back to my home country.
 AND the Music app didn’t crash anymore.
 It’s a workaround that actually DOES WORK.

 - Signing out of the App Store helped me and prevented the Music app from crashing.
 Open the App Store application, click on your picture and Sign Out.
 Then open the Music app again.
 It didn’t crash for me.
 Hope this helps you too!